 2. Dip the cranberries in the syrup once cooled.

 3. Place syrup-coated cranberries on a wire rack and generously dust them with more granulated sugar.

 Gorgeous, with almost negative effort.

-I personally like them best adorning a golden-hued Christmas beverage – like the Merry Manhattan.
-And if you go this route, you can just dunk the cranberries in the syrup you’re already making for the drink.
+I personally like to candy cranberries for swizzle sticks adorning a Christmas cocktail – like the Merry Manhattan.
+And if you go this route, you can just dunk the cranberries in the simple syrup you’re already making for the drink.
 See – so effortless they practically mix the cocktail for you.

 - 1 cup water